Skip to main content

 Advanced SLURM Features

 This creates 10 jobs with IDs 1 through 10.
-Access the array task ID with $SLURM_ARRAY_TASK_ID
+You can access the array task ID with the variable:

 2. Job Dependencies